Easy Fruit Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-Easy Fruit Salad recipe is made with fresh strawberries, blueberries, grapes, pineapple, raspberries and mandarin oranges.
+Easy Fruit Salad recipe is made with fresh strawberries, blueberries, grapes, pineapple, and mandarin oranges.
 The dressing on it is whipped up using a vanilla pudding mix along with vanilla and almond extract.
 This salad is perfect for entertaining during the summer.
 Quick, easy and makes a big batch for potlucks, backyard parties and BBQs!
 It also makes the perfect salad for an easy brunch.

+We love serving this with our favorite breakfast casserole and don’t forget the bacon!
+It’s the perfect way to start the day if brunch is your thing.
 It’s also perfect for serving for lunch or dinner along side a main dish.
 I love to throw Crock Pot Ham & Cheese Sandwiches in the slow cooker and serve it with that during the summer.
 No heating up the house while making dinner!

 - Kiwi

-- Green Grapes
+- Green grapes

-- Clementines (replaces mandarin oranges!)
+- Clementines

 - Bananas (add these right before serving so they don’t turn brown!)

-How to make Fruit Salad
+How to Make Fruit Salad

 This one surely can!
 In fact, you want to make it at least a few hours ahead of time because the juices from the fruit mix with the vanilla pudding mix and create a delicious glaze on the fruit!

-Can I use frozen fruit?
+Can I use frozen fruit in a fruit salad?

 I would not recommend using frozen fruit in this recipe.
 Once the frozen fruit is thawed it is mushy and watery.
 This would not be a good fruit salad!